Automatic Parallel Program

 “We need to know if you have any marks from your visit,” said Trevor.

 “Marks?
 This is insane,” I said standing up, getting flustered.

 I looked around at all the servers and monitors and back to Professor P and Trevor when my phone vibrated in my pocket.
 I looked at my smartwatch to see a notification from my brother.
 The message read ‘LEAVE’.

 I looked back at the two of them to see Trevor had a gun pointed at me.

 “Woah!”
 I yelled in total fear “What the hell are you doing?”

 “You should have listened boy, now things have to change.”
 He turned and fired the gun at Professor P. I screamed out in sorrow and anger.
 As he turned to aim at me, I grabbed the shelves and pulled them down on him and ran straight out the door.
 I could hear gunfire and crashing sounds.
-I ran and I ran, I left the University as fast as I could go as I reached the front entrance of the grounds that same bright flash.
+I ran and I ran, left the University as fast as I could but as I reached the front entrance of the grounds there was that same bright flash.